h2oai/h2o-3/h2o-docs/src/product/faq/clusters.rst

 Why do I receive GC (Allocation Failure)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The G1 collector copies live data out of one region (evacuation) and into another.
 You will receive a "[GC (Allocation Failure)]" when there is no more space left to allocate live objects from the region being evacuated.
+Note that this is a normal part of GC operations, and the occurrence of these messages doesn't directly indicate an issue.

 More information is available here:
 `https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html <https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html>`__